Khinchin integral: Approximate derivative

 (where μ denotes Lebesgue measure).
 A Lebesgue-measurable function g : E → R is said to have approximate limit y at x (a point of density of E) if for every positive number ε, the point x is a point of density of $g^{-1}([y-\varepsilon,y+\varepsilon])$.
 (If furthermore g(x) = y, we can say that g is approximately continuous at x.)
-Equivalently, g has approximate limit y at x if and only if there exists a measurable subset F of E such that x is a point of density of F and the (usual) limit at x of the restriction of f to F is y.
+Equivalently, g has approximate limit y at x if and only if there exists a measurable subset F of E such that x is a point of density of F and the (usual) limit at x of the restriction of g to F is y.
 Just like the usual limit, the approximate limit is unique if it exists.